pulp/pulp-openapi-generator/README.rst

 Generating Bindings Against Re-Rooted Systems
 ---------------------------------------------

 During bindings generation the openapi schema is fetched.
-Use the ``PULP_API_ROOT`` environment variable to instruct the bindings generator where the root of the API is located.
-For example, the default ``export PULP_API_ROOT="/pulp/"`` is the default root, which then serves the api.json at ``/pulp/api/v3/docs/api.json``.
+Use the ``PULP_V3_API_ROOT`` environment variable to instruct the bindings generator where the root of the V3 API is located.
+For example, the default ``export PULP_V3_API_ROOT="/pulp/api/v3/"`` is the default root, which then serves the api.json at ``/pulp/api/v3/docs/api.json``.